WorldlineNZ/click-magento-plugin/README.md

 `composer require paymark/click`

-Alternatively download the package and put the files into this folder in your Magento directory: `app/Onfire/Paymark`
+Alternatively download the package and put the files into this folder in your Magento directory: `app/Paymark/PaymarkClick`

 After installing the files please run the following commands to enable the module:

 ```
 #enable the module
-php bin/magento module:enable Onfire_PaymarkClick
+php bin/magento module:enable Paymark_PaymarkClick

 #run magento setup
 php bin/magento setup:upgrade